DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Electrical

-Designing an electrical system purely from scratch is a lot to do!
+Designing an electrical system from scratch is a lot of work!
 There really isn’t a “one size fits all” design.
-It all comes down to what you need / want to power.
+It all comes down to what you need/want to power.

 For example, I debated installing an inverter quite a bit.
 I ultimately decided against an inverter because I couldn’t find a good use for it.
-Most of my electronic devices can be charged via USB, so a 12V USB outlet was plenty sufficient.
-You might need an inverter though…just depends on what you plan on powering.
+Most of my electronic devices can be charged via USB, so a 12V USB outlet was sufficient.
+You might need an inverter, though… depends on what you plan to power.

 For me, I wanted to power the following devices: